YaroslavYanshin/Snake/README.md

 # Snake

-Just console game, made in c# programming language.
+Just a console game made in the C # programming language.